-Get Form FinCEN Form 114, Report of Foreign Bank and Financial Accounts (FBAR), to see if the organization is considered to have an interest in or signature or other authority over a financial account in a foreign country (such as a bank account, securities account, or other financial account).
-If the organization is required to file this form, file FinCEN Form 114 electronically by June 30, 2015, with the Department of the Treasury using FinCEN's BSA E-Filing System.
-Because FinCEN Form 114 is not a tax form, do not file it with Form 990-T.
+Get FinCEN Form 114, Report of Foreign Bank and Financial Accounts (FBAR), to see if the organization is considered to have an interest in or signature or other authority over a financial account in a foreign country (such as a bank account, securities account, or other financial account).
+If the organization is required to file this form, file FinCEN Form 114 electronically with the Department of the Treasury using FinCEN's BSA E-Filing System.
+Because FinCEN Form 114 isn't a tax form, don't file it with Form 990-T.

-See www.fincen.gov for more information
+See www.fincen.gov/ for more information

-Line 2.
-The organization may be required to file Form 3520, Annual Return To Report Transactions With Foreign Trusts and Receipt of Certain Foreign Gifts, if:
+Line 52.
+The organization may be required to file Form 3520, Annual Return To Report Transactions With Foreign

+Trusts and Receipt of Certain Foreign Gifts, if:

-It directly or indirectly transferred money or property to a foreign trust.
+• It directly or indirectly transferred money or property to a foreign trust.
 For this purpose, any U.S. person who created a foreign trust is considered a transferor;

-- It is treated as the owner of any part of the assets of a foreign trust under the grantor trust rules; or - It received a distribution from a foreign trust.
+• It is treated as the owner of any part of the assets of a foreign trust under the grantor trust rules; or

+• It received a distribution from a foreign trust.